Autonomous agency theory: Cultural agency theory

 Cultural agency theory (CAT) as a development of AAT.
 It is principally used to model organisational contexts that have at least potentially stable cultures.
-The existential system of AAT becomes the cultural system, the figurative system become a normative personality, and the operative system now represents the organisational structure that facilitates and constrains behaviour.
+The existential system of AAT becomes the cultural system, the figurative system becomes a normative personality, and the operative system now represents the organisational structure that facilitates and constrains behaviour.

 The cultural system may be regarded as a (second-order) "observer" of the instrumental couple that occurs between the normative personality and the operative system.
 The function of this couple is to manifest figurative attributes of the personality, like goals or ideology, operatively consequently influencing behaviour.
 This instrumental nature occurs through feedforward processes such that personality attributes can be processed for operative action.
 Where there are issues in doing this, feedback processes create imperatives for adjustment.
 This is like having a goal, and finding that it cannot be implemented, thereby having to reconsider the goal.
 This instrumental couple can also be seen in terms of the operative system and its first-order "observing" system, the normative personality.
 So, while personality is a first-order "observer" of CAT's operative system, it is ultimately directed by its second-order cultural "observer" system.

 A development of this has occurred using trait theory from psychology.
 Unlike other trait theories of personality, this adopts epistemic traits that centres on values, an approach that tends to be more stable (since basic values tend to be stable) in terms of personality testing and retesting, than other approaches that use (for instance) agency preferences (like Myers-Briggs Type Indicator) that may change between test and retest.
 This trait theory for the normative personality is called mindset agency theory, and is a development of Maruyama's Mindscape Theory.

 The cognitive process by which personality is represented through epistemic trait functions (called types), can be explained through both instrumental and epistemic rationality, where instrumental rationality (also referred to as utilitarian, and related to the expectations about the behaviour of other human beings or objects in the environment given some cognitive basis for those expectation) is independent of, if constrained by, epistemic rationality (related to the formation of beliefs in an unbiased manner, normally set in terms of believable propositions: due to their being strongly supported by evidence, as opposed to being agnostic towards propositions that are unsupported by "sufficient" evidence, whatever this means).
-Applications of CAT could be found in social, political and economical sciences, for instance recend studies analyzed Donald Trump and Theresa May personalities.
+Applications of CAT could be found in social, political and economic sciences, for instance, recent studies analyzed Donald Trump and Theresa May's personalities.